 Another drawback of the adjacency matrix representation is that it is large.
-It stores an $n \times n$ boolean matrix, so it requires at least $n^2$ bits of memory.
-The implementation here uses a matrix of bool values so it actually uses on the order of $n^2$ bytes of memory.
+It stores an $n \times n$ boolean matrix, so it requires at least n^2 bits of memory.
+The implementation here uses a matrix of boolean values so it actually uses on the order of n^2 bytes of memory.
 A more careful implementation, which packs w boolean values into each word of memory, could reduce this space usage to $O(n^2/w)$ words of memory.